ds-horizon/marco/docs/README.md

 yarn dev
 ```

-The docs are hosted on Vercel, and any commit made to the `main` branch will automatically deploy.
+The docs are hosted on github pages, and any commit made to the `main` branch will automatically deploy.